lazybearcreations/lazybear-boilerplate/README.md

 ## Router

-The Router class services all your requests - It tells the application where to go and fetch the file you are trying to reach on the server
+The Router class services all your requests - It tells the application where to go and fetch the file you are trying to reach on the server.

 ## Database